Ashe/ashe.github.io/data/content/blog/2022/11/Making-Notakto-In-Haskell-With-Apecs-And-Raylib.md

 ---
 title: Making Notakto in Haskell with Apecs and Raylib
 date: 2022-11-13
-subtitle: My return to the Apecs, 4 years later
+subtitle: My return to the Apecs, 4 years later.
 description: My previous post on Apecs was very well received, but I've seen a lot of people using the now-out-of-date code and somewhat struggling.
 Time to dive back in!
 tags:
   - Haskell